At NHS Mortgage Advice we specialise in helping members of the medical professions with all their mortgage needs.

 Your best bet is to speak to a specialist NHS Mortgage broker that can help you navigate which lender will be best for your situation.

 The NHS Key worker mortgage scheme is no longer available.
-However, the government has announced the First Homes scheme which will offer a 30% discount on an eligible new build property if you are a Key Worker.
+However, the government has announced the First Homes scheme for NHS Employees which will offer a 30% discount on an eligible new build property if you are a Key Worker.

 This will be perfect for NHS staff looking to get an NHS Mortgage.

 There are no special discounts for NHS workers other than the First Homes Scheme we have mentioned.